Digital and physical connectivity will help Singapore's economy stay ahead: CFE

 With the mirror, clients now only need to try on an average of five dresses, before finding ‘the one’.
 Ms Teo said appointment sessions are shorter, and her staff is able to handle a larger volume of clients, especially during the peak wedding season.
 As a result, revenue increased by almost 20 per cent last year.

-The adoption of such digital technologies among Small and Medium Enterprises (SMEs) is a key recommendation in the report released on Thursday (Feb 8) by the Committee on the Future Economy (CFE), which maps out a blueprint for Singapore's economic development.
+The adoption of such digital technologies among small and medium enterprises (SMEs) is a key recommendation in the report released on Thursday (Feb 9) by the Committee on the Future Economy (CFE), which maps out a blueprint for Singapore's economic development.
 Such technologies, it said, would help SMEs increase their productivity, manage business costs, create new revenue opportunities as well as allow them to scale up operations.

 For them to better adopt technologies, the report recommended that the Government provide more dedicated support, and help defray initial investment costs in digital solutions implemented by SMEs.
 In Ms Teo’s case, 65 per cent of the costs associated with implementing the virtual mirror and a resource planning software to help make business processes more efficient were covered by the government’s Capability Development Grant.